 In defense of trained experts (and I mean trained professionals like therapists), when they advice you to disconnect from the relationship, they actually mean well.
 They are thinking of your emotional well-being and trying to help alleviate the emotional anguish and pain.

 They are not thinking about your relationship at that point.
-They’ll tell you to do “no contact” for 3 months because they know that in 3 months time, you will have “moved on” or your ex will have moved on.
+They’ll tell you to give your ex space, and do “no contact” for 3 months because they know that in 3 months time, you will have “moved on” or your ex will have moved on.
 Some will even try to convince you that your relationship is unhealthy, your ex is the reason you are in such emotional pain, you are better off without your ex etc (and sometimes they are right).

 The truth is that most have no real plan beyond the 3 months of “no contact”.
 Getting your ex back wasn’t the intended purpose and goal behind the “no contact” advice.
 You were supposed to move on.
 That was the GOAL.

-When you give someone “space” they didn’t ask for, or don’t need.
-They are not going to see it as “you giving them space”.
-They are going to see it as ignoring them or pulling away from them.
+My point: When you give someone “space” they didn’t ask for, or don’t need, they are not going to see it as “you giving them space”.
+They are going to see it as you ignoring them or pulling away from them.

 This is why I urge people reading my articles to think twice before “giving their ex space”.
 What’s your goal?
 What do you hope to achieve?

 If your goal is connection, then DO NOT disconnect.
 Instead work on finding a balance that allows for connection and space at the same time.

 I think you’ll agree with me that what almost all of us want to is to be emotionally close with the one we love without suffocating them with neediness, or being too emotionally distant that they assume we don’t care.